lq460541033/learngit/readme.txt

 iawwwwwwwwwdasdsd
 qqqqqqqqq
 wwwwwww
-Creating a new branch is quick
+Creating a new branch is quick AND simlple